Join live or receive a link to the recording and earn a CE certificate

 Wednesday, November 3, 2021 @ 4:00 pm - 5:00 pm EDT

-Presented by Daniel Hurewitz, Associate Professor of History, Hunter College, and Advisor, New York City Department of Education; and Mary Kennedy, Senior Producer, The WNET Group; and Peter Lapré, High School Social Studies Teacher, New York City Department of Education
+Presented by Daniel Hurewitz, Associate Professor of History, Hunter College, and Advisor, New York City Department of Education; Mary Kennedy, Senior Producer, The WNET Group; and Peter Lapré, High School Social Studies Teacher, New York City Department of Education

 Sponsored by WNET

 Research shows that when all students have the opportunity to engage in LGBTQ+ affirming curricula, students and school culture benefit.
-In this edWebinar, Mary Kennedy, Senior Producer from The WNET Group, and Daniel Hurewitz, Associate Professor of History at Hunter College, and Peter Lapré, High School Social Studies Teacher in the New York City Department of Education, introduce a collection of free, media-rich resources from the newly developed LGBTQ+ Identity Toolkit, created by The WNET Group and the New York City Department of Education’s Social Studies Department.
+In this edWebinar, Mary Kennedy, Senior Producer from The WNET Group, Daniel Hurewitz, Associate Professor of History at Hunter College, and Peter Lapré, High School Social Studies Teacher in the New York City Department of Education, introduce a collection of free, media-rich resources from the newly developed LGBTQ+ Identity Toolkit, created by The WNET Group and the New York City Department of Education’s Social Studies Department.

-This edWebinar will be of interest to teachers, librarians, school counselors, curriculum directors, directors of professional development, and school and district leaders of middle and high school grade levels.
-There will be time for questions at the end of the presentation.
+This recorded edWebinar is of interest to teachers, librarians, school counselors, curriculum directors, directors of professional development, and school and district leaders of middle and high school grade levels.

 About the Presenters